- Family: Cobitidae

-Clown loach fish also need to be kept in schools of six or more.
+Clown loach fish prefer to be kept in schools of six or more.
 This will increase the minimum tank size quite substantially.
 Keeping clown loaches in groups of less than six will cause them to become stressed, and they will end up spending much of their time hiding.
 That being said, you don’t need to have six clown loach in order to have an adequate school.
 They will school with most other types of fish, even if they are of varying sizes.
 This is a sharp contrast from other schooling fish, which often school only with fish of comparable sizes.

 Water conditions (Temperature, pH, KH)

 Because clown loaches are naturally found in streams with ample plant life, an aquarium should also have large rocks, sand, and a number of plants.
 Sand or small grained pebbles are a good idea for a bottom layer.
 You should also provide them with at least one hiding spot, such as a cave.
 You might also consider putting the tank in a shady corner or adding vegetation to provide plenty of shadowy, dark places.
 Avoid adding too much supplemental lighting, as this can cause them to stress.

 Keep in mind that you need to observe the quality of your decorations carefully once you introduce clown loach.
 They will happily eat all of your plants – including artificial ones, but especially plants like Echinodorus.
 You can help prevent this by introducing plenty of plant food in the clown loach’s diet.
 This will help decrease the likelihood it will gnaw on your plants.

 Clown Loach Tank Mates

 You absolutely need to provide your clown loach with plenty of tank mates, ideally a few of its own species, although your stock can be diverse.
 Try to find tank mates that have a similar diet to the clown loach, and avoid those that solely feed form the water’s surface, as they can have a tendency to steal your loach’s food before it sinks to the bottom.

 What follows is a list, which is by no means comprehensive, of species with which clown loach cohabitate well.